 Follow along on Instagram @theboutiquehub!

-- The Boutique Hub at Dallas MarketThe time has come for the January 2023 Dallas Apparel & Accessories Market and the Hub team couldn’t be more excited!
+- The Boutique Hub at Dallas Apparel MarketThe time has come for the June 2023 Dallas Apparel & Accessories Market and the Hub team couldn’t be more excited!
 We know how busy market days can be so we wanted to make sure you guys are filled in on our schedule so you can come and stop by!